 There is another Arabic word of a similar form, “ikhwah”, which is also the plural of “akh”.

-It also means brotherhood/sisterhood, and is used repeatedly in authentic scriptural texts of Islam.
+It also means brotherhood/sisterhood.
+It is used repeatedly in authentic scriptural texts of Islam.

 Its meanings indicate the global, unified, timeless bond of brotherhood that should ideally exist between all Muslims, which includes both men and women.

-As an example, a famous sahih hadith recorded in Bukhari and Muslim mentions that “a Muslim is the brother of another Muslim…”, using this Arabic word, “akh”.
+As an example, a famous sahih hadith recorded in Bukhari and Muslim mentions that “a Muslim is the brother of another Muslim…” .Hence, using this Arabic word, “akh”.

 This word is the singular form of both plurals “ikhwan” and “ikhwah”.

-It literally means “brother” (a male sibling), but nevertheless, it also implies the meaning of “friend, companion, associate, or fellow”.
+It literally means “brother” (a male sibling).
+Nevertheless, it also implies the meaning of “friend, companion, associate, or fellow”.

 The meaning of the word “ikhwah” in the hadith, therefore, also includes the bond of compassionate sisterhood that exists between female Muslims.

-To conclude, any verse of Qur’an or hadith that textually mentions the words ikhwan or ikhwah means the Muslim “brotherhood”, and includes both male and female Muslims.
+To conclude, any verse of Quran or hadith that textually mentions the words ikhwan or ikhwah includes both male and female Muslims.